MicrosoftDocs/entra-docs/docs/id-governance/identity-governance-applications-existing-users.md

   - If the application uses an LDAP directory, follow the [guide for configuring Microsoft Entra ID to provision users into LDAP directories](~/identity/app-provisioning/on-premises-ldap-connector-configure.md) through the section to download, install, and configure the Microsoft Entra Connect Provisioning Agent package.
   - If the application uses a SQL database, follow the [guide for configuring Microsoft Entra ID to provision users into SQL-based applications](~/identity/app-provisioning/on-premises-sql-connector-configure.md) through the section to download, install, and configure the Microsoft Entra Connect Provisioning Agent package.
-  - If the application is a cloud application that supports the SCIM protocol, then you can add the application from the [application gallery](~/identity/enterprise-apps/overview-application-gallery.md).
+  - If the application uses SAP Cloud Identity Services or is a cloud application that supports the SCIM protocol, and the application is not already configured in your tenant, then later in this guide you will register the application from the [application gallery](~/identity/enterprise-apps/overview-application-gallery.md).
   - If the application is on-premises and supports the SCIM protocol, then follow the [guide for configuring Microsoft Entra ID to provision users into on-premises SCIM-based applications](~/identity/app-provisioning/on-premises-scim-provisioning.md).